 Part of being anxious by nature is that I'm ultra-sensitive to any vague hint of a potential "threat."
 Pretty much every day, something happens that makes me feel hurt, suspicious, insecure, self-doubting, or worried.
 To some extent, I try to see the funny side of how so many tiny things trigger worry or social anxiety for me.
 Because I know my natural bias is to internally overreact, I factor that in and under-react.
 I don't try to deny or completely stamp out my internal reactions, but I do generally allow some time and perspective before deciding if something that is bothering me requires any action, and what action to take.
 I often look for lower-key ways to react to things that are more in proportion to the objective events than my over-amped internal reaction.

-Several of the examples in this article are from my newer book, The Healthy Mind Toolkit, which covers anxiety and other topics relating to optimizing your emotions, thinking, and behavior.
+Several of the examples in this post are from my book, The Healthy Mind Toolkit.